-Are the US Men Playing Soccer in the Tokyo Olympics?
+Did the U.S. Men Play Soccer in the Tokyo Olympics?

-The U.S. failed in its last bid to qualify for the Olympics due to a 2-1 loss to Honduras this past spring.
-This means the U.S. men will miss their third straight Summer Games.
+The U.S. failed in its last bid to qualify for the Olympics due to a 2-1 loss to Honduras in the spring.
+This means the U.S. men missed their third straight Summer Games.
 They last played in the Olympics in 2008, and have failed to qualify for the Games in four of the past five cycles.

-Soccer fans might be wondering why England, Wales, Scotland, and Northern Ireland are not competing separately in the Olympics on both the men’s and women’s sides.
+Soccer fans might be wondering why England, Wales, Scotland, and Northern Ireland did not compete separately in the Olympics on both the men’s and women’s sides.
 It’s because those four countries combine into Team Great Britain during the Summer and Winter Olympics to compete as a unified entity.